CodeYourFuture/syllabus/docs/guides/react-cheatsheet.md

 | "publish directory"                  | `build/`        |
 | "build command"                      | `npm run build` |

-Note that deployment will be a bit slower than with simpler projects as it has to "build" your React project.
+Note that your deployment doesn't happen instantly.
+Netlify needs some time to "build" your React project.
+The build process turns your beautiful human-readable React Components into optimised machine-readable code that can run in a web browser.

 The full Netlify cheat sheet can be found [**here**](/workshops/deployment/index.md)